Gene-Weaver/VoucherVision/README.md

 ---

 ## Installation - Windows 10+
+Installation should basically be the same for Linux.
 ### Virtual Environment

 1. Still inside the VoucherVision directory, show that a venv is currently not active